playcanvas/blog/_posts/2016-08-15-playcanvas-versus-unreal-webgl.markdown

 ### Runtime Performance

-To analyse runtime performance, let's compare captures of the two games using the Timeline panel in Chrome Dev Tools.
+To analyze runtime performance, let's compare captures of the two games using the Timeline panel in Chrome Dev Tools.
 Here's a capture for the PlayCanvas-powered Flappy Bird showing a frame executed in 0.57ms:

 [![flappy_timeline](https://blog.playcanvas.com/wp-content/uploads/2016/08/flappy_timeline.png)](http://blog.playcanvas.com/wp-content/uploads/2016/08/flappy_timeline.png)